PhantomDraft/filter-widget-cartum/README.md

 * To capture additional filter groups, add more selectors to `sourceSelectors`.
 * To supply custom logos or labels, extend `imageMap` and `labelMap` or provide a `labelFormatter`.
+* **Note:** You can obtain filter cover URLs by right-clicking the cover image in Products → References → Brands and selecting “Copy image address”.
 * For advanced logic, invoke your own functions after parsing or wrap widget init in your own script.